The Classics, French Trilogy, Part 3b

 The lessons of the Paris Commune are many.
 Here are some of Marx’s own words from our chosen chapter:

 “…no sooner do the working men anywhere take the subject [emancipation of labour] into their own hands with a will, than uprises at once all the apologetic phraseology of the mouthpieces of present society with its two poles of capital and wages-slavery (the landlord now is but the sleeping partner of the capitalist), as if the capitalist society was still in its purest state of virgin innocence, with its antagonisms still undeveloped, with its delusions still unexploded, with its prostitute realities not yet laid bare.
 The Commune, they exclaim, intends to abolish property, the basis of all civilization!

 Factual note: What had happened in France was that Louis Bonaparte, the nobody, the returned exile, who juggled the classes and deceived them all, had made himself an “Emperor”.
 But he ran out of options after two decades in power.
-He decided to make a foolish war on the Germans (Prussians), who beat the French and advanced to Versailles, outside Paris.
-The French government then abandoned Paris like cowards; hence the formation of the self-governing Paris Commune.
-In Versailles, a suburb of royal palaces, the Germans for the first time agreed to form a single German nation, while at the same time licensing and assisting the treacherous French bourgeoisie to destroy their own compatriots in Paris.
+He decided to make a foolish war on the Prussians, who beat the French and advanced to Versailles, outside Paris.
+The French government then abandoned Paris like cowards: Hence the formation of the self-governing Paris Commune.
+In Versailles, a suburb of royal palaces, the Germans (Prussians and others) for the first time agreed among themselves to form a single nation, while at the same time licensing and assisting the defeated French bourgeoisie to destroy their own compatriots (the Communards) in Paris.

-· The above is to introduce the original reading-text: The Civil War in France, Chapter 5, The Paris Commune, 1871, Karl Marx.
+· The above is to introduce the original reading-text: The Civil War in France, Chapter 5, The Paris Commune.